drjack0/kloaka/Concept.md

 Kloaka's aim is to enhance the quality of the maritime waters by providing the means to control the quality of storm sewage flowing into the seas.

+As a natural consequence, those maritime cities employing the system we propose will be able to gain a lot of benefits coming from the capability to boast about having higher quality sea waters, such as attracting more tourists.

 ## Personas

 We identified the 3 following personas who would benefit from our solution: